-Cerić became grand mufti of Bosnia-Herzegovina in 1999 and is currently serving his second seven-year term.
-He was previously an imam in Northbrook, Illinois, and Zagreb.
+Mustafa Cerić is grand mufti emeritus of Bosnia-Herzegovina and is currently serving as president of World Bosniak Congress.
+He was previously an imam in Northbrook, Illinois and Zagreb.

-Cerić is a member of the Interreligious Council of Bosnia-Herzegovina, the Foundation of Srebrenica-Potocari Memorial and Cemetery, the Council of 100 Leaders of the World Economic Forum, the European Council for Fatwas and Research, World Conference of Religion & Peace, the executive committee of the European Council of Religious Leaders, the board of trustees of International Islamic University Islamabad, the Sharia'h Board of Bosnia Bank International, the Fiqh Academy in Mecca, Aal Albayt Foundation for Islamic Thought in Jordan, the World Council of Religions for Peace, International Commission for Peace Research, UNESCO, and the Executive Council of World Forum of Ulama, advisory council of the Tony Blair Faith Foundation and Writers Association of Renewal Jordan.
+Cerić is a member of the Interreligious Council of Bosnia and Herzegovina, the Foundation of Srebrenica-Potocari Memorial and Cemetery, the Council of 100 Leaders of the World Economic Forum, the European Council for Fatwas and Research, World Conference of Religion & Peace, the executive committee of the European Council of Religious Leaders, the board of trustees of International Islamic University Islamabad, the Sharia'h Board of Bosnia Bank International, the Fiqh Academy in Mecca, Aal Albayt Foundation for Islamic Thought in Jordan, the World Council of Religions for Peace, International Commission for Peace Research, UNESCO, the Executive Council of World Forum of Ulama, advisory council of the Tony Blair Faith Foundation and Writers Association of Renewal Jordan.

 Cerić was the co-recipient of the 2003 UNESCO Felix Houphouet-Boigny Peace Prize.
 In 2007, he received the Theodor-Heuss-Stiftung and was named the recipient of the Lifetime Achievement Award by the Association of Muslim Social Scientists UK.
 In 2008, he received the Eugen Biser Foundation award and accepted the invitation of Tony Blair to be on the advisory council of the Tony Blair Faith Foundation.
 In 2010, he received the King Abdullah I Bin Al-Hussein International Award and in 2012 he received the Ducci Foundation Peace Prize.

 - The Crisis of 1914 and What It Means for Us Today